-Passione has not yet announced how many episodes or cours the fourth season will be, but they have plenty of source material to work with.
-All in all, there are 16 light novels left to be adapted, which is enough for Highschool DxD Season 5 and beyond.
-If the anime production committee greenlights a two-cour season, then Highschool DxD Season 4 might adapt Volumes 9 through 12.
-However, the fourth season is most likely going to cover just Volumes 9 and 10.
+All in all, there are 15 light novels left to be adapted, which is enough for Highschool DxD Season 5 and beyond.
+If the anime production committee had greenlit a two-cour season, then Highschool DxD Season 4 could have finished the current major story with Volume 12.
+However, the fourth season is going to cover just Volumes 9 and 10.

 High School DxD Season 4 Release Date

-Anime production company Passione has officially confirmed that the Highschool DxD Season 4 release date will be in April of 2018, the spring anime season.
-The exact premiere date for Highschool DxD Hero has not yet been announced, but this article will be updated as soon as the anime sequel’s air date is confirmed.
+Anime production company Passione has officially confirmed that the Highschool DxD Season 4 release date will be in the spring anime season.
+The exact premiere date for Highschool DxD Hero was scheduled for on April 10, 2018, although there was a minor delay of one day for international audiences.

-The release of High School DxD Season 4 follows Passione’s other 2018 project, Citrus, which is currently airing in the Winter 2018 anime season.
-The number of episodes for High School DxD Hero has yet to be announced in 2018.
+The release of High School DxD Season 4 follows Passione’s other 2018 project, Citrus, which is finished airing in the Winter 2018 anime season.
+The number of episodes for High School DxD Hero is 13, which means the finale will air in June of 2018.

 Highschool DxD Season 4 Spoilers